 The Nomination Committee proposes that the fixed cash remuneration to the Directors of the Company shall be paid in accordance with the following: EUR 90,000 to the Chairman and EUR 40,000 to each of the other Directors.

-The Nomination Committee proposes that the fixed cash remuneration to the Audit Committee and Remuneration Committee, respectively, shall be paid in accordance with the following: (i) Audit Committee Chairman: EUR 12,500; (ii) Audit Committee member: EUR 6,250; (iii) Remuneration Committee Chairman: EUR 6,250; and (iv) Remuneration Committee member: EUR 3,125.
+The Nomination Committee proposes that the remuneration to the Audit Committee and the Remuneration Committee, respectively, shall be paid as follows: (i) Audit Committee Chairman: EUR 12,500; (ii) Audit Committee member: EUR 6,250; and (iii) Remuneration Committee Chairman: EUR 6,250; and (iv) Remuneration Committee member: EUR 3,125.
+The remuneration to the newly formed Tech Committee will be (i) Tech Committee Chairman: EUR 6,250; and (ii) Tech Committee member: EUR 3,125.

 Agenda item 12; Determination of fees for the auditor

 The Nomination Committee proposes that the auditor’s fees shall be payable in accordance with approved invoice.

 Agenda item 13; Election of Board of Directors and Chairman of the Board of Directors

 The Nomination Committee proposes that Göran Blomberg, Øystein Engebretsen, Theodore Bergquist, Per Widerström and Adam Krejcik are re-elected, and that Esther Teixeira-Boucher and Austin J Malcomb be elected as new members of the Board of Directors for the period until the end of the next Annual General Meeting.
 Marcus Lindqvist has declined re-election as board member.
 The appointment of each Board member shall be approved by separate resolution.
 The Nomination Committee proposes that Göran Blomberg is elected as Chairman of the Board of Directors.

 Information regarding the proposed members of the Board of Directors